How to Get Shredded and Stay That Way 24/7/365

 But if you're current method of nutrition isn't working for you, then it's time to change it.
 The reality is that unless you've had experience tracking and measuring your intake, you're probably atrocious at "eye-balling" your food.
 In fact, studies show you might even underestimate how much you eat by 20% on a daily basis.

-If you're goal is to get ripped to the bone, then getting your diet dialed in is non-negotiable.
+If your goal is to get ripped to the bone, then getting your diet dialed in is non-negotiable.
 Contrary to what you might think, getting specific with your diet actually sets you free.
 The discipline takes the guesswork out of your nutrition.
 You know exactly what you need in order to get the results you want.

 Think of it this way: Imagine a football game with no rules.
-Without parameters to operate in, a football game with no rules could suddenly could turn into chaos.
+Without parameters to operate in, a football game with no rules could suddenly turn into chaos.
 Too much freedom can lead to disorder.
 This holds true for your diet as well.

 The simple solution is to know how much your intake should be and the ratio of macronutrients required.
 This is a bulletproof baseline strategy to start with: